 A couple of months ago, I found myself seated in a pleasant cafe in a nearby town, armed with a large teapot full of tea, a china tea-cup and an A4 pad and pen.
 Normally, I work from home and on this occasion, being away from my desk gave me a helpful perspective.
 I stayed there a good two hours altogether and used the time to clarify the position of my small business as I near the end of the third year since ‘Amanda Jane Textiles’ started.
-All the main activities are in place: fabric designs which are printed by Spoonflower (see link on right/below); patterns which are for sale in my Etsy shop (see link on right/below); articles and patterns for magazines and some teaching (currently one day a week).
+All the main activities are in place: fabric designs which are printed by Spoonflower (click here to see them); patterns which are for sale in my Etsy shop (click here to see them) and patterns for magazines and some teaching (currently one day a week).
 I also jotted down on my sheet the idea of doing a video class.
 I enjoy teaching and particularly like to introduce complete beginners to pastimes like quilting.
 In my mind the video class idea was some way in the future, something I could aim for.

 At some point previously I had come across a reference to the online learning platform Skillshare and I had made a note in the back of my sketchbook:

 In the time since the cafe session, I saw a reference to Skillshare on another blog and with it was a link for a two-month free membership.
 I thought this was a great idea and used my free membership to take a couple of business classes with Seth Godin, who is especially helpful in the way he talks about marketing for small businesses in an era of social media.

 i also watched Leah Goren’s class ‘Illustration and Inspiration: Using a sketchbook’ (such a privilege to see how other artists and designers work).